aaronjasso/Femap---List-Nodes-on-Elements/README.md

 # Femap---List-Nodes-on-Elements
-List elements with their nodes to the message window.
+List selected elements and their associated nodes in a fixed-width column format for use in Excel

 See also: [How to use Femap Scripts](https://github.com/aaronjasso/How_to_use_Femap_Scripts) and [The List of my Femap Scripts](https://github.com/aaronjasso/My-Femap-Scripts)